microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.LongHorizons.document.md

 understanding and troubleshooting extended operations is crucial.

 However, this does not mean that a Long Horizon Flight Recorder is of no value.
-There are some situations where it can be beneficial:
+There are some situations where one can be beneficial:

 1. When a Long Horizon Flight Recorder is dynamically [created and triggered](./Architecture.Action.FlightRecorder.document.md)